telerik/xaml-docs/controls/radrichtextbox/events-overview.md

     * The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.
     * An __EventArgs__ object.

 * __DocumentContentChanged__ - occurs when the content of the current document has changed.
-This is aggregated event, which is raised not more frequently than the value specified in RadDocument.DocumentContentChangedInterval property for performance reasons.
+This is an aggregated event, which is raised not more frequently than the value specified in RadDocument.DocumentContentChangedInterval property for performance reasons.
 The default value of DocumentContentChangedInterval is 30ms.
 The event handler receives two arguments:

 	* The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.